or1onsli/JoysBreaker_ToWWDC17AndBeyond/README.md

  ![Language](https://img.shields.io/badge/language-Swift-orange.svg)
  ![Platform](https://img.shields.io/badge/platform-macOS-lightgrey.svg)

+ ## What kind of project is this?

+ This is the playground which I made from scratch in about 24 hours as submission for the **WWDC 2017 Scholarship**.

  ## What is this playground about?

-Joys Breaker is a game which came out casually during a brainstorming session with a tutor and a mate at the  Developer Academy in Naples.
+**Joys Breaker** is a game which came out casually during a brainstorming session with a tutor and a mate at the  Developer Academy in Naples.
 The original concept was about reverting the rules of the original *Breakout* game giving justice to all the destroyed bricks across the years!

 For this particular occasion I changed something introducing myself as **The Ball!** I'm there in front of six bodyguards who don't want to let me go into the Pantheon of the App Developers!
 *Help me to conquer the first WWDC of my life, let's get into the McEnery Convention Center*!